DarkSharpness/REIMU/docs/debugger.md

 s 100       # Execute the next 100 instructions
 b main + 8  # Set a breakpoint at the address of main + 8
-w m w .num  # Watch the word at the address of the symbol `num` w r w $s11  # Watch the value of register s11 c           # Continue execution until the next stop point or the end of the program
+w m w .num  # Watch the word at the address of the symbol `num` w r $s11    # Watch the value of register s11 c           # Continue execution until the next stop point or the end of the program
 ```